G3F4/javascript-basics-workshop/README.md

 3. Move code to files

 ## Hosting site on github pages

+When your work is done, it time to share it with world!
+Publish your project using GitHub pages

 1. Go push changes to github
 2. Go to project settings